dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 ### The most basic type of stored procedure
 The most basic type of stored procedure is one that has no parameters and returns no result.
-For example a stored procedure that just performs an action like purging some history, but does not take a parameter as it loads information from a configuration table and performs its action based upon that, and does not return any *ResultSet*, like below.
+For example a stored procedure that just performs an action like purging some history, but does not take a parameter as it loads information from a configuration table and performs its action based upon that, and does not return any results, like below.

     CREATE PROCEDURE dbo.MostBasicStoredProcedure
     AS